JulienMaille/spicetify-dynamic-theme/README.md

 To patch the Spotify config file follow these steps:

 - Run Spicetify and make sure the config file is created successfully.
-You can find the config file in `\spicetify` or in the installation folder.
+You can find the config file in `\spicetify` or in the installation folder returned by `spicetify -c`.
 - Open the config file with a text editor and find the `[Patch]` section.
 Add these two lines at the end of the section:
   ```ini
    [Patch]